disawoll/OldSNES/README.md

 - OPTIONAL: If you want to add or replace files, put them into the folder you created for the game, then confirm when prompted to "include or update any extra files".
 - OPTIONAL: If you want to delete existing files, go to the romfs folder and delete whichever file(s) you want.
 DO NOT DELETE ROM.SMC.

+TRANSFERRING PRE-EXISTING SAVE FILES:
+- Run the Virtual Console version first, then replace its savefile with your current one.
+The VC savefile is located on at the "snes" folder on the root of the SD card.
+(The same applies to savestates and the config. file)

 Credits:
 - StapleButter and DiscostewSM for blargSNES.